-

 • UV-Vis spectrophotometry: nitrogen determination, detection of hydrolyzed proteins

-• HPLC: identification of specific amino acids, degradation control
+• HPLC: identification of specific amino acids, monitoring of degradation

 • Rheological measurements: study of viscoelastic behavior as a function of temperature or concentration